FormulasPhysics FormulasKinematics Formulas

 s = 37.5 m

-Therefore, the car travels a distance of 37.5 meters in 5 seconds.
+Hence, the car covers a distance of 37.5 meters within a span of 5 seconds.

 Example 2: A ball is thrown vertically upwards with an initial velocity of 20 m/s.
 How high does it go before coming back down?